jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

         return the_input
         return 'I received: None'

-  the test summary info shows that every test has :ref:`AssertionError`
+  the test summary info shows that every test has :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: shell
     :force: